CoBrALab/antsRegistration-MAGeT/README.md

 <https://github.com/CobraLab/minc-bpipe-library>.
 Subject input volumes
 should be corrected but otherwise in native (or otherwise non volumetrically deformed) space, in order to ensure label volumes provide real-world measures.
-MAGeTbrain was tested and optimized on 1x1x1mm isotropic MPRAGE subject data.
+Subject scans must all be oriented in the same manner for affine registration to succeed.
+MAGeTbrain was tested and optimized on 1x1x1 mm isotropic MPRAGE subject data.
 It has been very successfully used on higher resolution data and on other contrast types but may require tweaking of time/memory estimates.

 ## How to run antsRegistration-MAGeT on SciNet